 Types of Experience

-Students who are working on projects that are particularly time consuming or advanced may conduct research over the summer, when the stresses and commitments of academics and extracurriculars are lighter.
+It’s common for undergraduate research to take place over the summer, when the demand of the academic year has lightened.
 Though some students can conduct an entire research project in one summer, many students use summer research as an opportunity to continue research from the prior academic year or to begin a project that will continue into the next school year.
-The two main summer experiences at Vanderbilt are the Vanderbilt Undergraduate Summer Research Program and the Vanderbilt School of Engineering Summer Program.
-In these programs, students are provided stipends for living expenses and generally work on research for ten weeks at a time, working full time at forty hours per week.
+There are numerous summer experiences at Vanderbilt including the Vanderbilt Undergraduate Summer Research Program, Vanderbilt Summer Science Academy, Data Science Institute Summer Research Program, and the Vanderbilt School of Engineering Summer Program.
+Additional programs are listed here.
+In these programs, students are generally provided stipends for living expenses and generally work on research for ten weeks at a time, working full time at forty hours per week.
 In addition to these programs, other summer research opportunities are plentiful.
-Many students apply for opportunities at other universities or other types organizations to conduct summer research.
-For more information about these opportunities, contact the Office of Honor Scholarships.